 // Founder, Design, and Mechanics

-The man with the original plan, he designed the skeleton of the game from its mechanics to its modern card designs
+The man with the original plan.
+He designed the game from the ground up.

 A. Wadsworth